HiaslHoam/slidev_cluster_masses_dl/pages/conclusion_1.md

 * Continue to optimize the parameters for ResNet
 * Usage of ResNet50V2 is especially promising, because it combines accuracy and training efficiency
 * Try different input parameters (e.g. input image resolution, frequencies etc.)
+* Provide more data for the models to learn from (easy to generate)

 </div>